Witchcraft Rumor Causes Stampede at Soccer Match — Killing 13 People

 For the full story, click here and here.

-3 Responses to “Witchcraft Rumor Causes Stampede at Soccer Match — Killing 13 People”
+3 thoughts on “Witchcraft Rumor Causes Stampede at Soccer Match — Killing 13 People”

 Most people join organized religeons because they want to look respeticble to the Jone’s or to simply avoid being murdered by a retarded mob.